Vandanam: Plot

-In the stampede and chaos that had ensued in the stadium amongst the spectators of the football match after the news of the bombs had been leaked, a revengeful Fernandez stabs the M.P to death, and is finally captured back by the police.
-Unnikrishnan safely and successfully rescues Gaadha from the police, who had captured her on the orders of the commissioner who wanted to take revenge from Fernandez for killing the former's son.
+News of the bomb is leaked to the public and the professor escapes in the ensuing chaos.
+He then fatally stabs the MP, and is finally captured by the police.
+Unnikrishnan also rescues Gaadha from the police, who had captured her on the orders of the commissioner.
 To save her from the future actions of the commissioner, Unni and Gaadha decide to leave for Kerala together to get married.
-But due to their ill-fate, Gaadha, who actually wanted to join with Unni, could not join with him and decides to go with the old man to London.
-The film ends with both the cars with Gaadha and Unni, both lovers being unaware of each other's presence, stopping at a junction and when the signal turns green, they move to opposite roads.
+However, circumstances keep them apart and unable to communicate with each other.
+The film ends on a sad note with both stopped at a traffic light in separate cars but unaware of each other and then taking different roads when the light turns green.